 REVENUE RECOGNITION - Revenue is recognized upon satisfaction of performance obligations by the transfer of a product or service to the customer.
 Revenue is the amount of consideration we expect to receive for our services and products and excludes sales taxes.
 The majority of our services and products have multiple performance obligations.
 We have certain services for which, the various performance obligations are generally provided simultaneously at a point in time, and revenue is recognized at that time.
-We have certain services and products, we allocate the transaction price to the various performance obligations based on relative standalone selling prices and recognize the revenue when the respective performance obligations have been satisfied.
+We have certain services and products where we have multiple performance obligations that are provided at various points in time.
+For these services and products, we allocate the transaction price to the various performance obligations based on relative standalone selling prices and recognize the revenue when the respective performance obligations have been satisfied.
 We have determined that our contracts do not contain a significant financing component.

-Service revenues consist of assisted and online tax preparation revenues, fees for electronic filing, revenues from RTs, Emerald Card, Peace of Mind® (POM), Tax Identity Shield (TIS) and Wave.
+Service revenues consist of assisted and online tax preparation revenues, fees for electronic filing, revenues from RTs, Emerald Card, Peace of Mind[®] (POM), Tax Identity Shield (TIS) and Wave.

 Assisted tax preparation services include tax preparation and electronic filing or printing of the completed tax return.
-Revenues from tax preparation services, including printing for clients that choose to print and mail their returns, are recognized when a completed return is accepted by the customer.
+Revenues from tax preparation and printing for clients that choose to print and mail their returns, are recognized when a completed return is accepted by the customer.
 Revenues for electronic filing are recognized when the return is electronically filed.